 If a class implements serializable and does not explicitly declare serialVersionUID, it is automatically generated depending on the class details such as fields and methods.
 Great.
 By not declaring the version number, it is automatically generated and changes every time the class changes.
 Therefore, two different versions of the same class are automatically rendered incompatible without any developer action.

 That is good.
-This way it could never happen, that two versions of the class still have the same version number, because someone forgot to update it.
-And let’s face it, it is bound to happen.
+This way it could never happen, that two versions of the class still have the same version number because someone forgot to update it.
+And let's face it, it is bound to happen.
 Sooner or later.
-It is like with the javadocs – after changes or some bigger refactorings, developers tend to forget (or are too lazy) to update comments to reflect the latest changes.
+It is like with the JavaDoc - after changes or some more significant refactorings, developers tend to forget (or are too lazy) to update comments to reflect the latest changes.
 The same with version numbers.
-It’s likely that at least one of the changed classes will keep its original version number.
+It's likely that at least one of the changed classes will keep its original version number.

-Now two things can happen depending on the severity of the change – it is going to be compatible and incompatible.
-Incompatible will result in runtime exception during deseralization.
+Now two things can happen depending on the severity of the change - it is either going to be compatible or incompatible.
+Incompatible will result in runtime exception during deserialization.
 That is at least fail fast and it is immediately obvious that something is wrong.
-However compatible changes are far more dangerous as it is not obvious right away that something is not right.
+However, compatible changes are far more dangerous as it is not apparent right away that something is not right.
 It may just result in subtle bugs and odd behavior.
 This is often hard to detect and debug.
-Automatic generation of version number prevents this as new number is generated whenever the class changes.
+Automatic generation of version number prevents this as a new number is generated whenever the class changes.

-If you are using serialization for a short-term storage, locally by your own application only, you probably should not worry about explicitly declaring serialVersionUID.
-However, if the storage period is longer (let’s say more than one release cycle), you need to consider backwards compatibility.
-In this case auto-generated version number is no longer sufficient as every change makes the new version incompatible.
-However, the goal is to maintain the backwards compatibility as long as possible.
+If you are using serialization for short-term storage, locally by your application only, you probably should not worry about explicitly declaring serialVersionUID.
+However, if the storage period is longer (let's say more than one release cycle), you need to consider backward compatibility.
+In this case, an auto-generated version number is no longer sufficient as every change makes the new version incompatible.
+However, the goal is to maintain the backward compatibility as long as possible.

-The good news is that you can keep the class backwards compatible if you’re making only compatible changes such as adding new fields.
-In that case you want your version number to stay the same.
-Otherwise update it.
-This is especially important if your class is used by third parties or remote apps, where you may not be able to make them update to the new version once backwards compatibility is lost.
+The good news is that you can keep the class backward compatible if you're making only compatible changes such as adding new fields.
+In that case, you want your version number to stay the same.
+Otherwise, update it.
+This is especially important if your class is used by third parties or remote apps, where you may not be able to make them update to the new version once backward compatibility is lost.

 - Deleting fields